Complete subvarieties in the projectivized strata of meromorphic differentials: Period coordinates of strata of differentials

-Note that $\omega$ induces a translation structure on $X \setminus \{z_1, \ldots, z_n\}$, where each zero $z_i$ of order $m_i \ge 1$ corresponds, under the induced flat metric, to a {\em conical singularity} (also called a {\em saddle point}) with cone angle $2\pi (m_i + 1)$.
-The period coordinates defined above describe local deformations of the translation surface structure while preserving the number and cone angles of its singularities, thus providing local coordinates for the stratum $\Omega\mathcal M_g(\mu)$.
+Note that $\omega$ induces a translation structure on $X \setminus (Z \cup P)$.
+A zero of order $m_i \ge 1$ corresponds, under the induced flat metric, to a {\em conical singularity} (also called a {\em saddle point}) with cone angle $2\pi (m_i + 1)$.
+A pole of order $m_j \leq -2$ has a flat-geometric neighborhood formed by gluing $|m_j|-1$ Euclidean planes at infinity.
+A simple pole of order $-1$ has a flat-geometric neighborhood given by a half-infinite cylinder.
+The period coordinates defined above describe local deformations of the translation surface structure while preserving the orders of its singularities, thus providing local coordinates for the stratum $\Omega\mathcal M_g(\mu)$.

-A {\em saddle connection} is a geodesic joining two zeros of $\omega$, which is said to be closed if the two zeros coincide.
+A {\em saddle connection} is a geodesic joining two zeros of $\omega$, and it is said to be closed if the two zeros coincide.
 Since one may choose the homology class representatives to be length-minimizing paths connecting the zeros of~$\omega$, it follows that saddle connections generate the relative homology group, or dually, that their periods generate the local coordinate system on $\Omega\mathcal M_g(\mu)$ near $(X, \omega)$.

-We refer to~\cite{zorichbook} for a comprehensive survey of further details and properties of the strata of differentials.
+We refer to~\cite{Zo06} for a comprehensive survey of the strata of holomorphic differentials and the induced flat surface structures, and to \cite{Bo15} for an introduction to the strata of meromorphic differentials.

-It is well known that, within a given homotopy class of simple loops on the surface punctured at the zeros, either there exists a unique geodesic representative formed by the concatenation of saddle connections, or the geodesic representatives form a one-parameter family of closed geodesics constituting a cylinder (see Section~\ref{sec:Cylinders}).
-The following result was proved in~\cite[Proposition~2.2]{bankovic2014horowitz}.

-\begin{proposition} In a translation surface $(X, \omega)$, a simple loop $\gamma$ is a length minimizer in its homotopy class if and only if it is either a closed geodesic or a concatenation of saddle connections such that, at each turning point, the angles between consecutive segments are at least~$\pi$ on both sides of the curve~$\gamma$. \end{proposition}

-The {\em systole} of a translation surface $(X, \omega)$ is the length of its shortest saddle connection or closed geodesic.
-The following statement is an immediate consequence of the construction of Delaunay triangulations of flat surfaces in~\cite{masur1991hausdorff}.

-\begin{proposition} Given a compact subset $M$ of a projectivized stratum $\mathbb P\Omega\mathcal M_g(\mu)$ of holomorphic differentials, the systole of any unit-area translation surface in~$M$ is bounded below by some constant $c > 0$. \end{proposition}